niscy-eudiw/eudi-srv-web-trustedlist-manager-py/README.md

   After creating a TE, the user needs to create a service and associate it with it or associate an existing service.

-  5. When the user accesses the option List Services, they will be presented with a list of all the Services associated with them.
+  5. When the user accesses the option Manage Services, they will be presented with a list of all the Services associated with them.
 It contains the following options:
       +  Create a new Service: Adds a New Service;
       +  Edit Service: Edit Trust Services associated to user;
       +  Add new language Info: To add new information to the data in different language;